ATL-Flaneur/CoreWebApp/README.md

 Then the UID is *bef1irc8cho1sc*.
 This will be needed shortly.

 Type in a descriptive name like *Prometheus Server* for the data source and specify *http://localhost:9090* for the server URL.
 Scroll to the bottom of the page and click *Save and test*.
 A message *Successfully queried the Prometheus API.* should pop up in green.
+If not, make sure that Prometheus

 ### Map UIDs in Server dashboard